nclabhzhang/MFFN/README.md

 # MFFN
-This repository provides the implemention for the paper Multi-scale Feature Fusion Network for the Prediction of Protein-Protein Binding Affinity Changes upon Mutations.
+This repository provides the implemention for the paper:

+> **Multi-scale Feature Fusion Network for the Prediction of Protein-Protein Binding Affinity Changes upon Mutations**
+>
+> *Hao Zhang, Yang Liu, Limin Yu, Zejie Wang, Yifei liu, and Maozu Guo*
+>
 Please cite our paper if our datasets or code are helpful to you ~ 😊

 ## Requirements